-On Friday the FBI sent out a poster announcing that Miller was charged Thursday in federal court with unlawful flight to avoid prosecution.
+On Friday the FBI sent out a poster announcing that Nelson was charged Thursday in federal court with unlawful flight to avoid prosecution.

-Phillip Leron Miller is described as 5'6" to 5'7" tall, around 150 pounds with dreadlocks.
+Phillip Leron Nelson is described as 5 foot 6 to 5 foot 7 inches tall, around 150 pounds with dreadlocks.
 He is also known by a number of aliases, including Hot Dog, Unk, Ox, Benjamin Lee, and Phillip L. Covington, among others.
 He should be considered armed and dangerous.

 Anyone who spots Phillip Leron Miller is warned not to approach him, but to call 911 or the FBI's Minneapolis field office at 763-569-8000.
 The FBI is offering a reward of up to $10,000 for Miller's capture and prosecution.

 According to the criminal complaint, around 4:30 a.m., police were called to a Columbia Heights apartment in the 1000 block of 41st Avenue Northeast.
 They found Nelson dead of multiple gunshot wounds.
 A woman, one of the apartment tenants, told investigators that Nelson was her ex-boyfriend.
 She claims Nelson attempted to contact her and enter her apartment in the middle of the night.
 She says she originally did not allow him in, but later said he was inside for a short time then left.